The MANDATE & CONTEXT

 Increased visibility into platform usage via In-app campaign after redesign, Improved trust through consistent calculations and visual logic, Clear benchmark visibility across all KPIs.

-The redesigned Analytics platform empowers Operations Directors to move from:
+The redesigned Analytics platform empowers Manufacturing Operations to move from: